Positive, Minus & Interesting Reflection

-This week we have a guest post by a new friend I met on Instagram.
-This post is by Chloe Grantham a fourth year Pre-Service teacher from Charles Darwin University, Australia.
-She has been studying since 2012 mostly part time and is heading towards final placement.
-She shares in her post the importance of reflection - no matter which stage of the teaching game you are in.
+This week, we have a guest post by a new friend I met on Instagram.
+This post is by Chloe Grantham, a fourth-year Preservice teacher from Charles Darwin University, Australia.
+She has been studying since 2012, mostly part-time, and is heading towards final placement.
+In her post, she shares the importance of reflection—no matter which stage of the teaching game you are in.

-Social media has been a positive influence on preparing myself for my upcoming final placement.
-I have had the opportunity to network with pre-service teachers and graduate teachers from all over the world and it is impressive how we all have the same worries, nerves, excitement and most importantly passion.
-Through this passion we often find ourselves supporting and learning from each other.
-We adapt our own practices by recommendation of others or take on board new systems as a trial and error to see if that works for your practice and your environment.
+Social media has been a positive influence in preparing me for my upcoming final placement.
+I have had the opportunity to network with preservice teachers and graduate teachers from all over the world, and it is impressive how we all have the same worries, nerves, excitement, and, most importantly, passion.
+We often find ourselves supporting and learning from each other through this passion.
+We adapt our practices by recommendation of others or take on board new systems as a trial and error to see if that works for your practice and your environment.

-One of the best practices I can pass on and advise to preservice teachers who are at any stage of their career is 'reflection'.
+One of the best practices I can recommend to preservice teachers at any stage of their careers is 'reflection.'

-Reflection allows us to ponder over the day, the lessons planned and taught, our observations and our entire experience.
+Reflection allows us to ponder the day, the lessons planned and taught, our observations, and our entire experience.

 - Did it work?